Our curriculum vision

 Therefore, the intention of our curriculum is that we will offer our students the access to a broad and varied curriculum that seeks to equip them for modern life.
 We have designed our curriculum to ensure that students have every opportunity to gain worthwhile employment, attend a top university and have access to the social mobility that can change lives for themselves and their families.

 We are aiming for world-class education.
 We, therefore, intend our curriculum to be knowledge-rich, deep in its explorations of topics, challenging, and with a distinctive, outward-looking, international feel.
+We want our students to make sure that our students encounter the best of what has been said and written throughout human history, and the chance to read these words is something that we hold dear in our curriculum.

 We recognised the importance of grounding our curriculum in its wider contexts to enable us to fill gaps in our students’ knowledge.
 We are unapologetic in ensuring that our students have every opportunity to engage with as much powerful knowledge as anyone else in the country.